GeorgeDUT/GameForSAS/README.md

 # GameForSAS
-This is the public version of A Component-level Game-based Framework forSecure Self-Adaptive Systems: an Application on SWaT System
+This is the public version of our paper:

+Component Level Game-Based Self-Adaptation for Secure Industrial Control System

 ## Requirements